Leptospirosis: Epidemiology

-It is estimated that one million severe cases of leptospirosis occur annually, with 58,900 deaths.
+It is estimated that one million severe cases of leptospirosis occur annually, with 58,900 deaths, with the highest disease burden occurring in tropical and subtropical regions, particularly in South and Southeast Asia, Latin America, and parts of Africa.
 Severe cases account for 5–15% of all leptospirosis cases.
 Leptospirosis is found in both urban and rural areas in tropical, subtropical, and temperate regions.
 The global health burden for leptospirosis can be measured by disability-adjusted life year (DALY).
 The score is 42 per 100,000 people per year, which is more than other diseases such as rabies and filariasis.

+The convergence of climate change impacts—such as rising temperatures, flooding and natural disasters, mass migration, poverty, and public health challenges—with insufficient health and sanitation infrastructure heightens the risk of leptospirosis.
+Urban poor populations in densely populated cities are at particularly high risk due to limited access to sanitation and exposure to contaminated floodwaters.
+In countries such as Brazil, India, and the Philippines, outbreaks often follow heavy rainfall and flooding events.

+Leptospirosis is considered a neglected tropical disease (NTD), and its incidence may be significantly underreported due to diagnostic challenges and low awareness among healthcare providers.

 The disease is observed persistently in parts of Asia, Oceania, the Caribbean, Latin America and Africa.
 Antarctica is the only place not affected by leptospirosis.
 In the United States, there were 100 to 150 leptospirosis cases annually.
 In 1994, leptospirosis ceased to be a notifiable disease in the United States except in 36 states/territories where it is prevalent such as Hawaii, Texas, California, and Puerto Rico.
 About 50% of the reported cases occurred in Puerto Rico.
 In January 2013, leptospirosis was reinstated as a nationally notifiable disease in the United States.
 Research on epidemiology of leptospirosis in high-risk groups and risk factors is limited in India.

-The global rates of leptospirosis have been underestimated because most affected countries lack notification or notification is not mandatory.
+The global rates of leptospirosis have been underestimated because most affected countries lack notification, or notification is not mandatory.
 Distinguishing clinical signs of leptospirosis from other diseases and lack of laboratory diagnostic services are other problems.
 The socioeconomic status of many of the world's population is closely tied to malnutrition; subsequent lack of micronutrients may lead to increased risk of infection and death due to leptospirosis infection.
 Micronutrients such as iron, calcium, and magnesium represent important areas for future research.